The History of Smart Home Technology

 Smart Speaker that Speaks

 It wasn’t until after the first Amazon Echo smart speaker was on the market in 2014 that the mega online retailer realized the product’s potential in the smart home space.
 Alexa, the virtual assistant for Amazon’s smart home products, is now a household name—literally.
 And homeowners can control upwards of 28,000 Alexa-enabled devices using simple voice commands.
-Plus: Is the Echo or the Dot right for you?

 The Race is On